 Since I had the airbrush set up anyway, I also decided to add the two red Umbilical Connect Port markers you can see in the same six-foot studio model picture above.
 First, I used some fine line pinstriping tape to mask them off on both sides:

 Next, I used painter’s tape to cover up the area surrounding the markers so I wouldn’t get any overspray on Deck Two:

 Finally, I airbrushed both markers with Tamiya XF-7 Flat Red acrylic paint:

 This is the final result after letting the paint dry and removing the tape, not too shabby at all!
 If you make a mistake, you can safely wipe off acrylic paint with water or alcohol as the it seems the model is painted with enamels.

-Fit the Emergency Flush Vent Left (marked ‘L’) into the matching openings at this location on the underside of Deck Two:
+Fit the Emergency Flush Vent Left (marked ‘L’) into the matching openings at this location on the underside of Deck Two.

-Identify the square LED at the end of the yellow/black wires of the Deck Lights (marked ‘B’) and fit the rubber-covered leads of this LED on either side of this pin on the underside of Deck Two, as shown:
+Identify the square LED at the end of the yellow/black wires of the Deck Lights (marked ‘B’) and fit the rubber-covered leads of the LED on either side of this pin on the underside of Deck Two, as shown: